AbeHandler/capstone/docs/notes/root.requirements.md

 created: 1663899714444
 ---

+# Features

-## Document actions (Taguette supports)
+## Document actions
 - Upload document
 - View document
+- View tags in document

-## Tag actions (Taguette supports)
+## Tag actions
 - Create tag
 - Split tag
     - What happens to documents with that tag?
 This one seems a little tricky.
-- Merge tag
+- Merge tags, i.e. merge tags A and B
 - Review tag
-    - See documents with the tag
+    - i.e., see documents with the tag

-## Deployment (Taguette supports)
-- Should run locally and on the web
-- If runs locally, it can just use a local webserver and be a local web application

 ## Social media actions
 - View social media posts for tag
-    - Input is one or more tagged posts
+    - Input is one or more tagged quotes
+    - View displays related social media posts
 - Add social media post to tag
     - You can input text from a post as a document and add a tag

 ## Social media imports
 - Bulk import social media corpus
 - Import single social media post
 - Tag social media post
 - Import from screenshot (OCR)
 - Upload screenshot from social media
-- Import from URL
+- Import from comment URL (general interface).
+Ideally we could support:
-- Import from:
     - Reddit
     - LinkedIn
     - Twitter